 The fix did not live on the page.
 The page was wired correctly to the API it had.
 The API it had was the wrong one for the job.

-The seam where text can cross from client space to agent space, in LITE mode, is the session token.
+The seam where text can cross from client space to agent space is the session token.
 The Cloudflare Worker that mints the token accepts a request from the browser, holds the API key server-side, and calls the LiveAvatar token endpoint with a configuration object.
 That configuration object can include elevenlabs_agent_config.
 Inside that, dynamic_variables.

 Three changes, in order of where they live in the stack.

-In the Worker: read the starter query parameter, validate it (length cap at 800 characters, which bounds the prompt-injection blast radius), and forward it as dynamic_variables: { starter_prompt: starterPrompt } in the elevenlabs_agent_config block.
+In the Worker: read the starter query parameter, validate it (length cap at 800 characters), and forward it as dynamic_variables: { starter_prompt: starterPrompt } in the elevenlabs_agent_config block.

 In the agent's system prompt: a paragraph conditioned on .
-When the dynamic variable is present and non-empty, the agent opens the conversation by acknowledging the selection and beginning the walkthrough immediately.
+When the variable is present and non-empty, the agent opens the conversation by acknowledging the selection and beginning the walkthrough.
 When it is absent, the agent greets normally and waits.

-The starter prompt now reaches the agent before the conversation begins, as configuration, not as a message.
+The starter prompt reaches the agent before the conversation begins, as configuration.
 The agent acts on it the way it acts on any instruction in its system prompt — because that is exactly where it lives.

 The hidden contract

-The avatar reads first made the argument that the brain is the agent, the face is the face, and the seam between them is just plumbing.
+The avatar reads first made the argument that the brain is the agent, the face is the face, and the seam between them is plumbing.
 True.
 But plumbing has a direction.
 The pipes that carry data from the client to the agent — in LITE mode, through a HeyGen session — are laid at the SDK level, and the SDK laid them one way.
 Outward.
 From agent to avatar.
-The commands expose what the avatar can be told to do.

 What sits in the autocomplete

-The fix is real and it works.
+The fix works.
 The starter prompts reach the agent.
 The walkthrough begins without the user repeating themselves.
 But the fix does not change the SDK.
-The SDK is what it is.
 The three SPEAK commands are still the three SPEAK commands.
 The next build that wants to inject a user turn after session start will hit the same wall.

-The lesson the brain vault holds now, filed under learnings dated today: when debugging a LITE-mode avatar integration that fails to pass a message to the agent, check the SDK's command enum before you check the wiring.
-If the API is named message or say or speak, it almost certainly addresses the avatar's output.
+When debugging a LITE-mode avatar integration that fails to pass a message to the agent: check the SDK's command enum before you check the wiring.
+If the method is named message or say or speak, it almost certainly addresses the avatar's output.
 The fix lives at session-start, in dynamic variables, before the ear opens — because in LITE mode, the ear is the microphone, and the client does not own it.

 The full record, with the source excerpt and the three-layer fix, is at brain/learnings/liteavatar-sdk-no-client-user-message.md.